-Chettinad Egg Curry Recipe With Coconut – Spicy Chettinad Egg Curry For Rice, Chapathi, Poori – How To Prepare Chettinad Egg Masala Curry/Gravy Tamil Nadu Style
+Chettinad Egg Curry Recipe With Coconut – Spicy Chettinad Egg Curry For Rice, Chapathi, Poori – How To Prepare Chettinad Egg Masala Curry/Gravy Tamil Nadu & Kerala Style

-Chettinad egg curry recipe with coconut is popular South Indian Tamil Nadu style egg curry recipe which uses roasted whole spices in its preparation, which results in delicious and aromatic egg curry of its own style and variety.
+Chettinad egg curry recipe with coconut is popular South Indian Tamil Nadu style egg curry recipe which is also very popular in many parts of kerala.
+This chettinad egg curry recipe uses roasted whole spices in its preparation, which results in delicious and aromatic egg curry of its own style and variety.

 Chettinad is actually a region in South Indian state of Tamil Nadu and chettinad style masala, egg curry and other chettinad style dishes are popular in South India.